kavyacodes08/configurator/README.md

 ```

 ### Install configurator to cluster
-To install Configurator in the cluster.
+To install Configurator in the cluster:
 ```sh
 $ helm install configurator gopaddle_configurator/configurator --version 0.4.0-alpha
 ```